-Contracts and suppliers are procured in accordance with our Procurement Policy and procedures, Standing Orders, Financial Regulations and where applicable EU procurement legislation.
-We have a dedicated procurement team with the required expertise to run and guide procurement exercises to ensure legal, regulatory and statutory compliance.
+Contracts and suppliers are procured in accordance with our Procurement Policy and procedures, Financial Regulations and Public Contract Regulations.
+We have a dedicated procurement team with the required expertise to run and guide procurement exercises to ensure legal, regulatory, and statutory compliance.

 In relation to modern slavery, for a supplier to be successful and provide services to Plus Dane, they need to fulfil the standard criteria issued by Cabinet Office.
 This requires suppliers to identify if Section 54 of the Act applies to their organisation.
 If so, they are required to provide assurance that they are fully compliant with the annual reporting requirements set out in Section 54 of the Act.
 Failure of a supplier to demonstrate their compliance with the requirements of the Act will result in removal from the procurement process.